clerk/docs/get-started/remix.md

 * Secure password or passwordless authentication.
 * A prebuilt user profile page.

+{% hint style="info" %}
+Looking for a quickstart?
+We created a [demo app](https://github.com/clerkinc/clerk-remix-starter) to show you how to add Clerk to your project.
+{% endhint %}

 ## Before you start

 You need to create a Clerk Application in your [Clerk Dashboard](https://dashboard.clerk.dev).
 For more information, check out our [Setup your application](../popular-guides/setup-your-application.md) guide.